-The Act mandates all financial institutions that obtain nonpublic personal information through the normal course of their business must develop precautions to ensure the security and confidentiality of customer records and information, and to protect against unauthorized access to or use of such records.
+The Act mandates all financial institutions that obtain nonpublic personal information through the normal course of their business must develop precautions to ensure security and confidentiality of customer records and information, and to protect against unauthorized access to or of records.
 This includes secure storage, disposal, and sharing of confidential information.
-Non-compliance can result in the following:
+Non-compliance can result in following:

 - Fines up to $100,000 for each violation

-- Officers and Directors of the financial institution may be personally liable for a civil penalty of up to $10,000
+- Officers and Directors the financial institution maybe personally liable for civil penalty to $10,000

 - Possible imprisonment for up to five years

-Gramm-Leach-Bliley Act applies to the following types of organizations:
+Gramm-Leach-Bliley Act applies to following types of organizations:

 - Companies that operate travel agencies in connection with financial services